splunk/splunk-tableau-wdc/README.md

 3. Test Generated URL Inside Tableau Simulator (Optional)

-* Note: You’ll need the URL from "Copy link to Tableau WDC" from previous step.
-You can install your [own instance of Tableau Simulator](https://tableau.github.io/webdataconnector/docs/#run-the-simulator) OR test with [FDSE’s instance](https://tableau-wdc.splunk.link/Simulator/index.html) using the following steps:
+    > **Note:** You’ll need the URL from "Copy link to Tableau WDC" from previous step.

+    You can install your [own instance of Tableau Simulator](https://tableau.github.io/webdataconnector/docs/#run-the-simulator) OR test with [FDSE's instance](https://tableau-wdc.splunk.link/Simulator/index.html) using the following steps:

     a.
 Paste the **URL** from the previous step